-- 54

-- 58. A 16-year-old boy is brought to the ED by his mother who reports that he has progressive lower extremity weakness over the last day and is now experiencing difficulty breathing.
-His initial vitals include a respiratory rate of 10 breaths per minute with an oxygen saturation of 92% on room air.
-Upon physical examination, you note decreased bilateral patellar reflexes.
-He states that he had an upper respiratory infection 1 week ago, which selfresolved.
-Given this patient's history and physical examination, which of the following agents is useful in treating the cause of his respiratory distress?
+- 56. As you evaluate a patient with shortness of breath, you appreciate decreased breath sounds at the left-lung base.
+You suspect the patient has a small pleural effusion.
+Which of the following views of the chest is this small pleural effusion most likely to be detected?

-- a. β_2 -agonist nebulized treatment
+- a.
+Supine

 - b.
-Aspirin
+Lateral decubitus right-side down

 - c.
-Acetaminophen
+Lateral decubitus left-side down

 - d.
-Intravenous flumazenil
+Lateral

 - e.
-Intravenous immunoglobin G
+Posterior-anterior (PA)

-- 59. A 32-year-old firefighter presents to the ED in acute respiratory distress.
+- 57. A 32-year-old firefighter presents to the ED in acute respiratory distress.
 He was taken to the ED shortly after extinguishing a large fire in a warehouse.
-His initial vitals include a HR of 90 beats per minute, a BP of 120/55 mm Hg, and a RR of 18 breaths per minute with an oxygen saturation of 98% on 2 L nasal cannula.
+His initial vitals include a HR of 90 beats per minute, a BP of 120/55 mm Hg, and an RR of 18 breaths per minute with an oxygen saturation of 98% on 2-L nasal cannula.
 An ECG shows a first-degree heart block.
 Upon physical examination, there are diffuse rhonchi bilaterally.
 The patient is covered in soot and the hairs in his nares are singed.
 Given this clinical presentation, which of the following may be responsible for this patient's respiratory distress?

 - a.
-Asthma
+Reactive airway disease

 - b.
 Foreign body aspiration

 - c.
+Decompression sickness

-Thermal burns
+- d Thermal burns

+- e.
+Pneumothorax

+- 58. A 76-year-old man presents to the ED in acute respiratory distress, gasping for breath while on face mask.
+Paramedics state that he was found on a bench outside of his apartment in respiratory distress.
+Initial vitals include a HR of 90 beats per minute, a BP of 170/90 mm Hg, and an RR of 33 breaths per minute with an oxygen saturation of 90%.
+Upon physical examination, the patient is coughing up pink, frothy sputum, has rales two-thirds of the way up both lung fields, and has pitting edema of his lower extremities.
+A chest radiograph reveals bilateral perihilar infiltrates, an enlarged cardiac silhouette, and a small right-sided pleural effusion.
+After obtaining IV access and placing the patient on a monitor, which of the following medical interventions is most appropriate?

+- a.
+Morphine sulfate only

+- b.
+Nitroglycerin only

+- c.
+Nitroglycerin and a loop diuretic

 - d.
-Pneumothorax
+Aspirin

 - e.
-Myocardial infarction (MI)

-- 60. A 76-year-old man presents to the ED in acute respiratory distress, gasping for breath while on face mask.
-Paramedics state that he was found on a bench outside of his apartment in respiratory distress.
-Initial vitals include a HR of 90 beats per minute, a BP of 170/90 mm Hg, and a RR of 33 breaths per minute with an oxygen saturation of 90%.
-Upon physical examination, the patient is coughing up pink, frothy sputum, has rales two-thirds of the way up in both lung fields and has pitting edema of his lower extremities.
-A chest x-ray is consistent with pulmonary edema.
-After

-obtaining intravenous access and placing the patient on a monitor, which of the following medical interventions is most appropriate?
+Antibiotics